 You can enter any information the customer has provided about the estimate in the Comments section.

-Under the Group Items section, you create groups where you add lines based on job to be quoted.
-The groups help in the categorisation of the lines, for example you can create groups like Full Service and MOT, Tyre Replacement and so on.
+Under the Group Items section, you can create groups where you add lines based on job to be quoted.
+The groups help in the categorisation of the lines, for example you can create groups like Full Service and MOT, Tyre Replacement or other group items.
 Read more here Grouping document lines.

 - You can now begin adding Labour lines, Items lines, or Service Packages to the estimate:

 - Type column - Select either Labour or Item as the line.